-The following recommendations are reprinted from the CDC guidelines and represent a simple approach to opioid prescribing for chronic pain.
+The following recommendations are reprinted from the CDC 2022 guideline and represent a simple approach to opioid prescribing for chronic pain.
 While this may be helpful for primary care providers, it does not take into account many of the nuances of opioid use for chronic pain, including patient-specific response, side effects, comorbidities, and pharmacokinetics and pharmacodynamics.
+The guideline is not intended to replace clinical judgment and individualized, patient-centered decision making [187].
 These issues will be discussed in detail later in this course.